John Christopher Atkinson

-John Christopher Atkinson (1814–1900) was an English author, antiquary, and priest.
+John Christopher Atkinson (9 May 1814 – 31 March 1900) was an English author, antiquary, and a priest.

 Life

 Born on 9 May 1814 at Goldhanger in Essex, where his father was then curate, he was the son of John Atkinson and the grandson of Christopher Atkinson (d.
 18 March 1795), fellow of Trinity Hall, Cambridge.
 He was educated at Kelvedon in Essex, and admitted as a sizar to St. John's College, Cambridge, on 2 May 1834, graduating B.A. in 1838.

 Atkinson was ordained deacon in 1841 as curate of Brockhampton in Herefordshire, and priest in 1842.
 He afterwards held a curacy in Scarborough.
 In 1847 he became domestic chaplain to William Dawnay, 7th Viscount Downe, who in the same year presented him to the vicarage of Danby, in the North Riding of Yorkshire, which he held till his death.

 Atkinson's parish was in rural Yorkshire, and on his arrival he found that clerical duties had been neglected.
 He set himself to learn the history of his parish cure and to gain the friendship of his parishioners; and learned local legends and customs.
 In 1887 he received the honorary degree of D.C.L. from Durham University, and in 1891 he was installed in the prebend of Holme in York Minster.
 In 1898 he received a grant of £100 a year from the civil list.

 Atkinson died at The Vicarage, Danby, on 31 March 1900.